queng12322/GAC/README.md

 ## Directory Structure

-Here is an overview of the key directories and files in this repository:
+Below is an overview of the key directories and files in this repository:

-* llava:  Used to load the Llava Next series models
+* model_aug:  Contains the core methods for our GAC framework.
-* model_aug:  Contains the core methods of our GAC
+* transformers: Includes the core code of the transformers library.
-* modify_head_idx: The position where the salient group is defined.
+* tools: Contains code for calculating intermediate results.
-* POPE: Question and answer pairs related to image and text data.
+* utils: Defines methods for data loading and preprocessing.
-* transformers: Core code of the transformers library.
+* game_theory.py: The main code for calculating game theory-related metrics.
-* utils: Defines methods for data loading.
+* main.py: The central code for model evaluation.

 ## Datasets and Model